adampawelczyk/ctf-writeups/thm/flag-vault/README.md

 ### Key Observations:

-- Password prompt is commented out, meaning password remains an empty string.
+- Password input is disabled, and the `password` buffer remains an empty string.
-- `gets(username)` is used - a dangerous function that doesn't check bounds.
+- Insecure function `gets()` is used, which does not check bounds and allows buffer overflows.
 - If both username and password match the hardcoded values, the flag is printed.
-- Since we control username, and it's stored before password in memory, we can overflow into password using a long enough input.
+- Because the `username` buffer is user-controlled and located before `password` in memory, it is possible to overflow into `password` with sufficiently long input.

 ## Exploitation Strategy

-We aim to overwrite the empty password buffer with the `5up3rP4zz123Byte` string by overflowing the username buffer.

-To find the correct padding between username and password, we bruteforce it.
+The objective is to overwrite the empty `password` buffer with `5up3rP4zz123Byte` string by overflowing the `username` buffer.
+The correct padding between `username` and `password` is determined through brute-forcing.

 ## Exploit Code